-Although the temperament of each individual dog is typically more relevant than is the gender or sexual status, in general male-female interactions are less likely to cause conflict, two intact males are more likely to engage in conflict than if both dogs are neutered or if the intact male interacts with a female, intact male dogs are more likely to inadvertently become engaged in conflict- since other dogs, especially other male dogs, tend to become more anxious and insecure around intact males, and the presence of a female in estrus may raise the probability of both male and female intragender conflict.
+Although the temperament of each individual dog is typically more relevant than is the gender or sexual status, in general male-female interactions are less likely to cause conflict.
+In contrast, two intact males are more likely to engage in conflict than if both dogs are neutered or if the intact male interacts with a female.
+Intact male dogs are more likely to inadvertently become engaged in conflict- since other dogs, especially other male dogs, tend to become more anxious and insecure around intact males.
+Moreover, the presence of a female in estrus may raise the probability of both male and female intragender conflict.

 3. Environmental Stimuli

 Certain environmental stimuli can convert play to aggression.
 The most common provocative stimuli are the presence of food, the presence of a toy, jealousy over attention from a human (especially an owner), or a tight leash.
 In addition, if an anxious or fearful dog becomes nervous due to a loud noise, a human yelling or shouting, a thunderstorm, the actions of another dog, or the feeling of being enclosed or trapped, then the dog may respond aggressively.
 Similarly, an unruly tandem or larger group of dogs may pick on a saliently anxious dog.
-In a worst-case scenario, the pack may become aggressive to the dog, especially if it conspicuously cowers or yelps, which may increase the arousal level of the pack.
-Likewise, an unruly or inconsiderate tandem or pack of dogs may provoke aggression from an anxious dog that feels a need to exhibit defensive behavior.
+In a worst-case scenario, the pack may become aggressive to the dog, especially if the anxious dog conspicuously cowers or yelps, which may increase the arousal level of the pack.
+Likewise, an unruly or inconsiderate tandem or pack of dogs may provoke aggression from an anxious dog feeling a need to exhibit a defensive response behavior.

 5. Valuation of Status